dmbarbour/wikilon/docs/AwelonLang.md

         2.998e8     == [2998 5 decimal]
         -4/6        == [-4 #6 rational]

 In this example, I build one view upon another, but we also have a comprehensible representation in without the view.
 For example, if our projectional editor lacks support for rationals, users would still see the `[-4 #6 rational]` representation.
 This is convenenient for iterative development of extensible views.
 Further, if carefully designed our data views be normal forms (evaluate to themselves) such that we can also render `-7` as an *output* from a computation.
 This may involve careful use of arity annotations.

-Besides numeric towers, projections could feasibly support lists and matrices, monadic programming, pattern matching, list comprehensions, and other features.
-Problem specific languages can frequently be modeled as data-structures that we evaluate statically.
-Embedded comments can also be represented, perhaps as a view of `"comment"(a2)d`.
-And projections can divide an oversized program into multiple lines.

-Besides textual views, projectional editors can support graphical editor-viewer widgets.
-For example, to edit a color or date-time, we might provide a color-picker or calendar widget.
-Intriguingly, we can support multiple widgets for a given volume of code, with an edit in one reactively affecting the others.
-Further, we can feasibly support *specialized* view or editor widgets for an application's data model - thus providing Awelon's version of a GUI application front end.

-Our projectional editors may further support views of the dictionary, not just views of a specific program.
-Ad-hoc sessions could perhaps be encoded as `[foo][bar][baz]`, loading all three definitions into an editor.
-But we can also use structured sessions, e.g. render `foo-c1`, `foo-b3`, etc. as a spreadsheet `foo` with each cell as a separate word.
-A REPL or notebook application might use a word per line, implicitly continuing the prior line (e.g. `:repl-3 repl-2 command3`).
+Besides numeric towers, projections can support monadic programming, structured and labeled data, embedded comments via `"comment" (a2) d`, and other ad-hoc syntax extensions.

+Ideally, projections must be designed in coordination with definitions and *Accelerators* to ensure the same projections can be reused after rewriting evaluations.
+A consistent projection for input, output, and intermediate computations contributes to Awelon's vision for user interfaces.
+This supports user comprehension and control, enabling users to trace displayed data to its source or extend processing with further computations.

+Beyond textual projections, graphical projections are feasible - forms with sliders, checkboxes, and buttons.
+A color picker widget for a color value, a date picker widget for a date value.
+By developing some specialized projections, we can effectively provide an application user-interface.
+We can project over multiple dictionary definitions, perhaps modeling a spreadsheet or worksheet.
+See *Bots, Effects, and Applications*.

 ### Named Local Variables